yashraj-kumawat-14/SmartGuideBot/README.md

 # SmartGuideBot
-SmartGuideBot is a Python-based chatbot created for Engineers' Day at Shrinathji Institute Of Technology &amp; Engineering(Nathdwara).
+SmartGuideBot is a Python-based chatbot.
 It helps with admissions, scholarships, faculty info, and campus navigation.
-Its flexible design allows it to be used for other purposes, like hospital navigation or task scheduling.
+Its flexible design allows it to be used for other purposes also, like hospital navigation or task scheduling.

 ## Project Images
 ![image alt](https://github.com/yashraj-kumawat-14/SmartGuideBot/blob/main/images/project_image1.png)